MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Relationships.md

 }
 ```

 Some of the resource reference fields in FHIR can refer to multiple different types of resources (for example, `Practitioner` or `Organization`).
-To facilitate an easier way to resolve references, the FHIR Power Query connector adds a synthetic field to all imported resources called `<referenceId>`, which contains a concatenation of the resource type and the resource ID.
+To facilitate an easier way to resolve references, the Power Query connector for FHIR adds a synthetic field to all imported resources called `<referenceId>`, which contains a concatenation of the resource type and the resource ID.

 To establish a relationship between two tables, you can connect a specific reference field on a resource to the corresponding `<referenceId>` field on the resource you would like it linked to.
 In simple cases, Power BI will even detect this for you automatically.